glouppe/info8006-introduction-to-ai/lecture1.md

 - 1995-: Complete intelligent agents and learning systems.
 - 2000-: Availability of very large datasets.
 - 2010-: Availability of fast commodity hardware (GPUs).
-- 2012-: Resurgence of neural networks with of deep learning approaches.
+- 2012-: Resurgence of neural networks with  deep learning approaches.

 ---